-- Who will perform the MRI?
+Who will perform the MRI?

-- What will happen during the MRI?
+What will happen during the MRI?

-- How long will the procedure take?
+How long will the procedure take?

-- Can a friend or family member sit in the MRI room during my examination?
+May a friend or family member sit in the MRI room during my examination?

-- What are the risks and benefits of having an MRI?
+What are the risks and benefits of having an MRI?

-- How accurate is an MRI at finding cancer?
+How accurately does an MRI find cancer?

-- When will I learn the results?
+When will I learn the results?
 How will they be communicated to me?

-- Who will explain the results to me?
+Who will explain the results to me?

-- What other tests will I need if the MRI finds evidence of cancer?
+What other tests will I need if the MRI finds evidence of cancer?